January 22, 2018

 Jurs integrates extant art, or objets d’art, into radically innovative new ensembles.
 Her methodology of detournement alters "familiar" objects into a variation that gives the viewer a renewed appreciation.

 Castle’s approach to organic sculpture stems from a mindful selection of material, honored through his process of design.
 Using cutting-edge ideas and mastery of material, whether wood, metal, or molded plastic, he celebrates a sustained continuity of work that is aesthetically stunning, transcendent, and yet practical.

-The relationship between art and life tends toward overuse, but for this powerhouse couple from Scottsville, NY, art and life insolubly entwine the essence of their familial and professional relationship.
-As such, Wendell Castle and Nancy Jurs have gained an international reputation not simply for their wood and ceramic sculptures housed around the globe, but for their indefatigable commitment to craftsmanship, while renewing and reinventing how their materials speak to contemporary audiences.
+For this powerhouse couple from Scottsville, NY, art and life insolubly entwine the essence of their familial and professional relationship.
+Wendell Castle and Nancy Jurs have gained an international reputation not simply for their wood and ceramic sculptures housed around the globe, but for their commitment to craftsmanship.

 Carole Bieber & Marc Ham Gallery